unitymakesus/tcf/wp-content/plugins/quick-featured-images/README.txt

 * Refactored 'Default Images' for more robustness
 * Updated translations
 * Tested successfully with WordPress 4.9.7
-* In Pro version: Added support of Facebook images, added Export/Import of rules on page 'Default Images'
+* Pro: Added support of Facebook images, added Export/Import of rules on page 'Default Images'

 = 13.3.1 =
 * Added greek translation.
 Thank you, Kostas Arvanitidis!